Stephani Magee

 What do you attribute your success to?

-I attribute my success to years of dance classes where I was always taught to shine and to always be happy.
+I attribute my success to years of dance classes where I was always taught to shine.
 That foundation of learning to radiate positivity and light through movement has carried through everything I do.
 It's about letting your light shine from within, not for an external audience, but for yourself.
-That philosophy of shining inward and staying positive has been the core of my journey and what I bring to my students.
+That energy carries through and radiates into the world and affects the way we experience the world.

 What’s the best career advice you’ve ever received?

-The best career advice I ever received came from my teacher during my yoga training.
-She told me that even though it might feel like there are a lot of people getting into yoga, there's enough room for everybody.
+The best career advice I ever received came from my teacher during my yoga teacher training with Saul David Raye.
+He said that even though it might feel like there are a lot of people getting into yoga, there's enough room for everybody.
 It's not a competition.
 That advice has stayed with me and shaped how I approach my work and how I support other practitioners.
 It reminds me that we can all shine in our own way and that supporting one another is more important than competing.

 What advice would you give to young women entering your industry?

-I would tell young women entering fitness or mindfulness to just find what moves you.
-Find what moves you mentally, physically, and emotionally.
-Find a practice that moves you and go for it.
+I would tell young women entering fitness or mindful movement to find what moves you mentally, physically, and emotionally.
 Be open to everything and don't feel like you have to limit yourself to one thing.
-I've taken TRX training and all different kinds of training.
-I know how to do functional strength training and will sub classes for people, but it's not my calling.
-I think being open to different experiences and cheering everybody on is so important.
-It's not a competition.
-My teacher once told me that even though there are a lot of people getting into yoga, there's enough room for everybody.
-So support one another and remember that we all have room to shine.
+Over the years I've taken a variety of training programs.
+There is always something to learn.
+Find your calling and go for it!
+I think being open to different experiences and cheering others on is so important.

 What are the biggest challenges or opportunities in your field right now?